-This article cover the fees related to selling on Amazon including FBA Fees, and outlines how to use the Amazon FBA Calculator.
+This article covers the fees related to selling on Amazon including Amazon FBA Fees and outlines how to use the Amazon FBA Fees Calculator.

 When selling products online on Amazon, mastering your costs is paramount.

 Many Amazon sellers are losing money or not making enough profits because they chose the wrong product and miscalculated their expected profits.

 You should keep your Amazon FBA Fees calculator close by and rely on it at all times to optimize your margins.
 Many differences in product characteristics such as its weight, dimension, selling price, or category can make a big difference and help you save money while increasing profits at the same time.